Information for Instructors at PHS

-Planet Homeschool has access to 7 classroom spaces, including the church’s kitchen and fellowship hall.
+Planet Homeschool has access to 7 classroom spaces at Faith UMC, including the church’s kitchen and fellowship hall.

-The fellowship hall is generally reserved for classes needing space for significant student movement (fencing, dancing, acting, etc.).
+- The Fellowship Hall is generally reserved for courses needing space for significant student movement (fencing, dancing, theater, etc.).

-One classroom has an electric stove in addition to its sink.
+- One classroom has an electric stovetop and oven in addition to its sink.

-All but one classroom has a whiteboard, but we have a portable whiteboard for use in that room.
+- All but one classroom has a whiteboard, but we have a portable whiteboard for use in that room.
 The kitchen does not have a whiteboard.
-The fellowship hall does.
-PHS supplies markers and cleaner.
+The Fellowship Hall does.
+PHS supplies dry erase markers and cleaner.

-Our kitchen access includes use of stoves, ovens, refrigerators, and sinks.
+- Our kitchen access includes the use of gas stovetop, gas oven, refrigerator (food may NOT be stored between class sessions), sink, and a Hobart dishwasher.
 Additional equipment should be supplied by the instructor, including bowls, utensils, and cleaning supplies.
 (Instructors may require students to supply some or all of their tools.)
 Health regulations must be followed for food handling and clean up.

 It is helpful if proposals can include information about physical space needs such as access to a sink, stove, piano, larger floor space, etc.

 - Tables are standard plastic-topped 6x2½-foot banquet tables.
 Depending on the preferred room layout and tabletop space needed by students, tables can seat between 2 to 6 students.